sunaku/binman/README.markdown

 ### At run time

-Run `binman show` to display the manual page (which may have been pre-generated at "compile time") for a specified script.
+Run binman-show(1) to display the manual page (which may have been pre-generated at "compile time") for a specified script.

-Alternatively, an easy way to add support for `-h` and `--help` options in a specified script is to run `binman help` with its file path and command line arguments.
+Alternatively, an easy way to add support for `-h` and `--help` options in a specified script is to run binman-help(1) with its file path and command line arguments.
 This displays its manual page (which may have been pre-generated at "compile time") *only when* those help options are found in its arguments.